 The Trump administration was the first to join the regional alliance, but the Biden administration is more sophisticated and nuanced.
-In this context, perhaps the most significant move from a strategic perspective was in January 2021, when Israel was pointed to United States Central Command (CENTCOM) and expanded the model of covert joint operations to the public, such as the "Blue Flag" exercise, which simulated the attack by alliance forces on Russian defense systems in Iran led by Israel, and the commander of the United Arab Emirates air force, General Ibrahim al-Alawi.
-The arena of the Gulf region becomes dramatic in particular, especially in light of the decision made by President Trump and continued by President Biden to relinquish the traditional role of "global policeman" as I elaborated in an article I wrote for the Foreign Policy magazine under the title: America's resignation from Its role as global police.
+In this context, perhaps the most significant move from a strategic perspective was in January 2021, when Israel was shifted to United States Central Command (CENTCOM) and the model of covert joint operations was expanded to the public, such as the "Blue Flag" exercise, which simulated an attack by alliance forces on Russian defense systems in Iran led by Israel, attended by the commander of the United Arab Emirates air force, General Ibrahim al-Alawi.
+The arena of the Gulf region becomes dramatic in particular, especially in light of the decision made by President Trump and continued by President Biden to relinquish the traditional role of the US as "global policeman," as I elaborated in an article for Foreign Policy News titled "America's resignation from its role as global police."

-One can see in the attached graph the decision as it translates into practice in the days of aircraft issues as detailed on the USNI NEWS website.
+The below graph shows this decision as it translates into practice in the number of days of US aircraft carrier deployments, as detailed on the USNI News website.

-If so, the countries in the region, engulfed in costly direct attacks by the Shia Houthis on an airport field and on Aramco and various civilian and military targets in Saudi Arabia, are creating a new regional order that may unfold in this region.
-It is true that Moscow has good relations with the Saudis and even (although primarily deterring the Saudis, as can be read in an article I wrote with my colleague Dr. Moran Zaga titled "The Personal Dimension in Saudi-U.S. Relations") helped them tackle the mid-term election efforts of Biden and the Democratic Party, but it seems that the purpose of the renewed and loose alliance with the Iranians is rooted in the desire to take control of the regional arena as part of the overall war.
+If so, the countries in the region, engulfed in costly direct attacks by Shia Houthis on an airport field and on Aramco facilities and various civilian and military targets in Saudi Arabia, are creating a new order that may unfold in this region.
+It is true that Moscow has good relations with the Saudis (although primarily deterring the Saudis, as I wrote in an article with my colleague Dr. Moran Zaga titled "The Personal Dimension in Saudi-U.S. Relations") and has even helped them tackle the midterm election efforts of Biden and the Democratic Party, but it seems that the purpose of the renewed and loose alliance with the Iranians is rooted in the desire to take control of the regional arena as part of the overall war.

-The Americans (In what can be seen as a waver) have recently renewed their commitment to the Saudis as an important part of the regional alliance, through a legal pardon that absolved the son of the crown prince from direct responsibility for the murder of journalist Jamal Khashoggi.
-These efforts contribute to the creation of a regional alliance that could help them reduce focus on the region and redirect it back home.
-In this context, there have recently been reports of a secret memorandum managed by the incoming Israeli Prime Minister, Benjamin Netanyahu, and MBS, in a deal that was supposed to renew the Saudis as "staunch allies" in the Saudi request for acquisition of F35 fighter jets, and Israel as their advocate (and to think that only 40 years ago, the sale of AIWACS planes was at the heart of the dispute between Reagan and Begin).
+The Americans (in what can be seen as a waver) have recently renewed their commitment to the Saudis as an important part of the regional alliance, through a legal pardon that absolved the son of the crown prince from direct responsibility for the murder of journalist Jamal Khashoggi.
+These efforts have contributed to the creation of a regional alliance that could help them reduce focus on the region and redirect it back home.
+In this context, there have been recent reports of a secret memorandum managed by the incoming Israeli Prime Minister, Benjamin Netanyahu, and MBS, in a deal that was supposed to renew the Saudis as "staunch allies" in the Saudi request for F35 fighter jets, with Israel as their advocate (and to think that only 40 years ago, the sale of AIWACS planes was at the heart of the dispute between Reagan and Begun).
 This is a circular deal, as recently reported in the news.

 However, leaders like MBS and MBZ will not put all their eggs in one basket.
 In fact, beyond maintaining relations with the Americans, Russians, and Israelis, there is a third player in the system.
-The fear of regional instability and its impact on the possibilities of crude oil supply from the Gulf to China, a country that relies heavily on oil imports and stability in the Gulf, has only recently brought President XI on a well-connected visit to Saudi Arabia.
-The differences between the visits and the way the leaders were received are shown in the following article.
+The fear of regional instability and its impact on the possibilities of crude oil supply from the Gulf to China, a country that relies heavily on oil imports and stability in the Gulf, has only recently brought President Xi on a well-connected visit to Saudi Arabia.
+The differences between the visits and the way the leaders were received are shown in an article by The National News.